chriswilson1982/bottle-blog-uploader/README.md

 # PythonBottleUploadApp

-A web app for uploading blog posts to our website.
-Built with Python 3, Bottle, JavaScript, jQuery, HTML, CSS and Bootstrap
+This is a simple web app for uploading blog posts to our website.
+It is built using Python 3, Bottle, JavaScript, jQuery, HTML, CSS, Bootstrap and Font Awesome.